p2p-ld/docs/src/data_structures.md

 - Format: A container can specify one or several ways it can be displayed
 - Capabilities: A container can specify different capabilities that another account can take (eg. "Like", "Upvote", "Reply")
 	- Capabilities should also contain a permissions scope, if none is present, the global scope is assumed.
+	- Since Identities are just a special form of container, they too can advertise different actions that they support with capabilities.